Skip to main content

 Available in Early English Books Online.

-1. This search targets catalogue records describing primary sources.
+1. This search in Omni, the Library's catalogue targets records describing primary sources.
 Give it a try.

 Here's an example using poverty AND laws

-2. The Research & journal databases page has a Special content types drop down menu.
-Select the third choice, "Primary Sources" to pull up database offerings.
+2. The Databases page has a Database Types drop down menu.
+Select "Primary Sources" to retrieve database offerings.